toastedsalad/LearningAlgos/README.md

 And then we drop the insignificant + N. Simply because N^2 will be so much bigger than N.
 And what we're left with is O(N^2).

+# Is this an algo or is this a datastructure?

+A linked list.
+Is data structure itself but it also implies a certain way of managing the data.